jslbk/aeonbits-owner.configuration/README.md

-# IntelliJ IDEA Website Validation Tests
+# Demo project of the [JetBrains IntelliJ IDEA](https://www.jetbrains.com/idea/) website parametrized tests

 This repository contains a suite of parameterized tests written in Java using JUnit 5, Selenide, and Selenoid.
 These tests aim to validate various elements on the [JetBrains IntelliJ IDEA](https://www.jetbrains.com/idea/) website, including the main page title, login button, and top menu options, for multiple languages.